Stochastic Stability of Monotone Economies in Regenerative Environments: Applications

 \subsection{Limited Commitment Risk-Sharing Model}

 In this section we consider the inter-temporal risk-sharing model with limited commitment. \citet{Kocherlakota96} \citep[see also, for example,][]{Thomas-Worrall88,Alvarez-Jermann00,Alvarez-Jermann01,Ligon-Thomas-Worrall02} provides a convergence result for the long-run distribution of risk-sharing transfers when shocks to income are finite and i.i.d.
-His model has two, infinitely-lived, risk averse agents with per-period, strictly concave and differentiable utility function $u\mathpunct{:}\mathbb{R} _{+}\to\mathbb{R}$ defined over consumption, and a common discount factor $\beta$.
-Agent~1 has a random endowment $y_{t}>0$ at date~$t=0,1,\ldots,$ and agent~2 has a random endowment $Y-y_{t}>0$ where $Y>0$ is a constant aggregate income.
-The endowment shock is drawn from a finite set $\mathcal{Y}\colonequals \{ {y}^{1},\ldots ,{y}^{n}\}$, $n\geq2$, with $y_t$ governed by a Markov chain with stationary transition probabilities $p(y,y^{+})\colonequals {\mathbf P}( y_{t+1}=y^{+}\mid y_{t}=y) >0$, for all $y, y^{+} \in \mathcal{Y}$.
+His model has two, infinitely-lived, risk averse agents with per-period, strictly concave and differentiable utility function $u\mathpunct{:}\mathbb{R} _{+}\rightarrow\mathbb{R}$ defined over consumption, and a common discount factor $\beta$.
+Agent~1 has a random endowment $y_{t}>0$ at date~$t=0,1,\ldots ,$ and agent~2 has a random endowment $Y-y_{t}>0$ where $Y>0$ is a constant aggregate income.
+The endowment shock is drawn from a finite set $\mathcal{Y}\colonequals\{{y}^{1},\ldots,{y}^{n}\}$, $n\geq2$, with $y_{t}$ governed by a Markov chain with stationary transition probabilities $p(y,y^{+})\colonequals {\mathbf P}(y_{t+1}=y^{+}\mid y_{t}=y)>0$, for all $y,y^{+}\in\mathcal{Y}$.
 There is no credit market but agents can transfer income between themselves at any date.
+Although \citet{Kocherlakota96} assumes the endowment shocks are i.i.d., we will show that this convergence result is easily extended to the case where $y_{t}$ is a Markov chain.
+It is important to consider this non-i.i.d.\ case.
+The inter-temporal risk-sharing model with limited commitment has been most frequently applied to village economies where income is predominantly derived from farming.
+Farm incomes are often found to be to be positively serially correlated.\footnote{For example, \citet{Bold-Broer16} use the ICRISAT data of three Indian villages and find estimated autocorrelation coefficients of around $0.61-0.77$.}

-Although \citet{Kocherlakota96} assumes the endowment shocks are i.i.d., we will show that this convergence result is easily extended to the case where $y_t$ is a Markov chain.
-Letting $h^{t}=(y_{0},y_{1},\ldots,y_{t})$ denote the history of income realizations, agents choose a sequence of history-dependent transfers $X_{t}( h^{t}) $ from agent~1 to agent~2 subject to $-Y+y_{t}\leq X_{t}(h^{t})\leq y_{t}$ for each $h^t$ and the self-enforcing constraints that neither agent prefers autarky from that point on after any history over the agreed transfer plan.
+To study optimal risk sharing in this limited commitment context, let $h^{t}=(y_{0},y_{1},\ldots,y_{t})$ denote the history of income realizations, agents choose a sequence of history-dependent transfers $X_{t}(h^{t})$ from agent~1 to agent~2 subject to $-Y+y_{t}\leq X_{t}(h^{t})\leq y_{t}$ for each $h^{t}$ and the self-enforcing constraints that neither agent prefers autarky from that point on after any history over the agreed transfer plan.
 In particular, the self-enforcing constraints for the two agents are

 for each date $t$ and $h^{t}$.
 An \emph{efficient risk-sharing arrangement\/} will solve (for some feasible $U^{0}$):